Kcr19/gcp-retail-insights-framework/README.md

 ## Prerequisites
 ### Software requirements
-If you are running the RetailModel Package in
+If you are running the Retail Insights Framework Package in

 **Local machine** \
 Download Terraform \